Jumpscale/cockpit_jumpscale8_test/docs/README.md

 To get yourself bootstrapped, please check out the [blueprint_templates](/bootstrap/blueprint_templates).

-You'll find three blueprint templates to help you deploy your cockpit through AYS and run js8 tests through that cockpit
+You'll find three blueprint templates to help you deploy your cockpit through AYS and run js8 tests and autobuilds through that cockpit
 - On [packet.net](https://www.packet.net/):
     - Install the python client of packet.net with `pip3 install packet-python`
     - Fill in the [1_cockpit_packet.net.yaml](/bootstrap/blueprint_templates/1_cockpit_packet.net.yaml) template.